turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 You should *NOT* use the original data files in the `data` directory for testing.
 These are big files, to begin with, and a real-world dataset would have millions of records.
 That's far too big to use every time you want to run a test.

 Instead, for your tests, you should create small, sample datasets that match the structure of the application data.
 By creating this sample dataset, you will also know if your methods are working correctly because you can do the calculations by hand with a much smaller dataset.

+You are expected to research and implement `beforeEach` in your test files.

 You are *expected* to test: